Overview

 PHP code can be added to your (child) theme's functions.php file.
 Alternatively, you can use the Custom Hooks add-on, or a code snippets plugin.
 More info

-add_filter( 'facetwp_index_row', function( $params, $class ) { if ( 'my_facet_name' == $params['facet_name'] ) { // replace 'my_facet_name' with the name of your facet if ( $params['depth'] > 1 ) { $params['facet_value'] = ''; // don't index this row } } return $params; }, 10, 2 );
+add_filter( 'facetwp_index_row', function( $params, $class ) { if ( 'my_facet_name' == $params['facet_name'] ) { // Replace 'my_facet_name' with the name of your facet if ( $params['depth'] > 1 ) { $params['facet_value'] = ''; // Don't index this row. } } return $params; }, 10, 2 );

-Index only child terms and deeper levels.
-In other words, skip the top-level terms (depth == 0):
+Use the following to index only direct child terms (depth == 1) and deeper levels.
+In other words, to skip the top-level terms (depth == 0):

 How to use custom PHP code?